 Eight Legged heart stoppers!

 ‘Arachnophoibia’!!!
 It’s probably the most common phobia we all know because millions of us suffer from it – THE FEAR OF SPIDERS!
-We fear spiders more than any other species on this planet, which is strange because the majority of them are harmful, especially in the UK.
+We fear spiders more than any other species on this planet, which is strange because the majority of them are not harmful, especially in the UK.
 Arachnophobia is very common and scientists believe the fear of spiders could be caused by either their legginess appearance, or it could even be part of our genetic makeup passed on from our family members.
-Whatever it is we don’t seem to like them which is a shame because they are of some use to us as humans.
+Whatever it is we don’t seem to like them, which is a shame because they are of some use to us humans.

 Why are they invading my home though?